Spitz (band)

 In March 1991, Spitz released their first single "Hibari no Kokoro" and the self-titled debut album simultaneously on Polydor Records.
-Although their early efforts failed to attract public attention until around 1994, the band eventually came into prominence with a single "Robinson", released in April 1995 and sold in excess of 1.6 million copies in their homeland.
-It was followed by their 6th studio album Hachimitsu, which was released in the same year and achieved mainstream success, immediately topping the Japanese Oricon chart and selling approximately 1.7 million copies to date.
-It earned the Best Album category in the 37th Japan Record Awards by the Japanese Composers Association on New Year's Eve of 1995, and received a quadruple platinum status by the Recording Industry Association of Japan in 1997.
+Although their early efforts failed to attract public attention, the band eventually came into prominence with the single "Robinson" released in April 1995 which sold more than 1.6 million copies in Japan.
+It was followed by their 6th studio album Hachimitsu, which was released the same year and achieved mainstream success, immediately topping the Japanese Oricon charts and selling approximately 1.7 million copies.
+It won the Best Album award in the 37th Japan Record Awards by the Japanese Composers Association on New Year's Eve 1995, and received a quadruple platinum status from the Recording Industry Association of Japan in 1997.

 After their breakthrough in the mid 1990s, Spitz has sustained commercial success in Japanese market for nearly 20 years.
 They have been listed in the top 30 of the best-selling music acts in history of the Japanese record charts, having sold over 20.8 million copies albums and singles domestically as of December 2013.

-Throughout their recording career, the band have released 15 studio albums and 38 physical singles to date.
-They have consistently maintained jangly pop/rock style of music, featuring arpeggiated guitar work influenced by Donovan.
-They are also noted for melodic compositions, symbolic lyrics, and clear high-pitched vocals by the group's chief singer-songwriter Kusano.
+Throughout their recording career, the band have released over 20 studio albums and over 40 physical singles.
+Most of their music has a jangly pop-rock sound, featuring arpeggiated guitar work.
+They are noted for their melodic compositions, imaginative lyrics, and clear high-pitched vocals by the group's singer-songwriter Kusano.

 About Spitz

 Spitz's musical style is influenced by Donovan, using electric guitar played with arpeggio, and a steady rhythm.
 Their simple melodies are influenced by popular songs and use Kusano's soft voice.

 The band's name was proposed by Kusano and means "sharp and pointed" in German.
 Kusano liked the "sp" sound (as in "special" or "crispy").
-He had wanted to use this name since he was a high school student, but members of his band disagreed with him.
-Their fan club is named after the Norwegian island Spitsbergen.
+He had wanted to use this name since he was a high school student.
+Their fan club, Spitzbergen, is named after the Norwegian island Spitsbergen.